ftdebugger/jungle/README.md

 Usage
 =====

-First of all, prepare `.jungle` file whith your syntax.
+First of all, prepare `.jungle` file with your syntax.
 It's simillar to yaml file, but more simple

 ```
 // jungle format not supported comments now,